CosmoCortney/Line__Crypt/README.md

 # Line__Crypt
-A small tool to decrypt F-Zero GX's line__.bin to an .lz archive and vice versa.
+A small tool to decrypt F-Zero GX's line__.bin into an .lz archive and vice versa.

 ## Usage
 ### Decryption